 Your online travels are kept undercover thanks to the provider’s banking-grade encrypted protection.
 Kill switch and IPv6/DNS leak protection features add to the protection.
 A split-tunneling advanced feature allows users to select which apps will use the provider’s encrypted tunnel of protection.
 The provider’s Lightway protocol is designed for improved speed, security and reliability.

 A strict no-server-logs policy, as well as a Bitcoin subscription payment option, keep your privacy well protected.
 And, the provider’s “TrustedServer” technology wipes a server’s data each time it is rebooted, as all ExpressVPN servers run in RAM only, never writing data to a physical hard drive.

-This provider delivered the fastest download speeds of any provider in my most recent round of speed tests, with more than enough bandwidth for 4K and HD streaming, online gaming and file sharing.
-(Of course your results may vary, depending on your usual connection speeds.)
+ExpressVPN delivers more than enough bandwidth for 4K and HD streaming, online gaming and file sharing.
+(Of course, your results may vary, depending on your usual connection speeds.)
 No data caps limit your online enjoyment.

-All of your browser sessions are well-protected, thanks to the providers Chrome and Firefox extensions.
+All of your browser sessions are well-protected, thanks to the providers Chrome, Edge and Firefox extensions.
 Meanwhile, extensive router compatibility keeps all of your connected devices protected.
-Up to 5 devices can connect simultaneously on a single set of login credentials.
+Up to five devices can connect simultaneously on a single set of login credentials.

 Around-the-clock customer support offers 24/7 live support chat, a trouble ticket tracking system, email support and a searchable support library.

 - Servers around the globe